 In the publishing settings you can individually determine when and how long a news article should appear in which channels:

-Content elements such as formatted text with links, quotes, attachments (documents, forms) and HTML snippets for any formatted content and the seamless integration of embed code from other cloud platforms (SurveyMonkey, Microsoft Forms and many more) can be easily and elegantly assembled in the editor.
+Content elements such as formatted text with links, quotes, attachments (documents, forms) and HTML snippets (ask us to activate it) for any formatted content and the seamless integration of embed code from other cloud platforms (SurveyMonkey, Microsoft Forms and many more) can be easily and elegantly assembled in the editor.

 For individual images or for image galleries you can also use pictures from Unsplash, Canva or your own sources: